Author: The Williams Institute

 "The ruling alleviated one aspect of structural stigma from LGBT people's lives," said lead author Andrew R. Flores, Visiting Scholar at the Williams Institute.
 "And we see statistically insignificant differences following the ruling between LGBT and non-LGBT people in measures of their well-being."

 Researchers were unable to examine outcomes among LGBT people by race and ethnicity, sex, and other personal characteristics due to the small number of LGBT survey respondents, and the survey data did not contain more fine-grained measures of sexual orientation and gender identity.
 As a result, these findings may mask differences in well-being among LGBT people, particularly for LGBT people of color, women, transgender people, and other people who are more likely to experience stigma and discrimination.
-Read the report

 The Williams Institute at UCLA School of Law, a think tank on sexual orientation and gender identity law and public policy, is dedicated to conducting rigorous, independent research with real-world relevance.

-The above information is from our reference library of resources relating to Gay Marriage that includes: | |
+The above information is from our Gay Marriage Publications that includes:

-After Marriage Equality Ruling LGBT Emotional Well-being Improved U.S. Supreme Court decision in Obergefell v.
+After Marriage Equality Ruling LGBT Emotional Well-being Improved - U.S. Supreme Court decision in Obergefell v.
 Hodges, which extended marriage equality nationwide in June 2015, had positive impact on happiness and life satisfaction of LGBT people.
-Publish Date: 10th Jun 2020 | |

-Same-sex Weddings Boost U.S. State Economies by $3.8 Billion Since Marriage Equality Ruling Same-sex wedding spending by 293,000 couples and their out-of-state guests has boosted U.S. state and local economies by an estimated $3.8 billion.
-Publish Date: 28th May 2020 | |
+Same-sex Weddings Boost U.S. State Economies by $3.8 Billion Since Marriage Equality Ruling - Same-sex wedding spending by 293,000 couples and their out-of-state guests has boosted U.S. state and local economies by an estimated $3.8 billion.

-96,000 Same-sex Couples Married Since U.S. Supreme Court Decision Same-sex American couples who have tied the knot account for 11 percent of all summer weddings.
-Publish Date: 7th Nov 2015 | |
+96,000 Same-sex Couples Married Since U.S. Supreme Court Decision - Same-sex American couples who have tied the knot account for 11 percent of all summer weddings.

-Marriage Equality - Proposed Rule Change by Treasury Department Proposed regulations further clarify federal tax code relating to marriage to be inclusive of same-sex spouses.
-Publish Date: 22nd Oct 2015 |
+Marriage Equality - Proposed Rule Change by Treasury Department - Proposed regulations further clarify federal tax code relating to marriage to be inclusive of same-sex spouses.

 3Glossary of Sexuality Terms